 Software as a Service (SaaS) Terms of Service

-BY USING THE SERVICES, OR BY CLICKING ON "I AGREE" BUTTON BELOW (IF ANY), YOU ("CUSTOMER", AND TOGETHER WITH SUPPLIER, THE "PARTIES" AND EACH A "PARTY") CONSENT TO BE LEGALLY BOUND BY ALL THESE TERMS.
+BY USING THE SERVICES, YOU ("CUSTOMER", AND TOGETHER WITH SUPPLIER, THE "PARTIES" AND EACH A "PARTY") CONSENT TO BE LEGALLY BOUND BY ALL THESE TERMS.
 IF YOU ARE ENTERING INTO THESE TERMS ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY TO THESE TERMS, IN WHICH CASE THE TERMS "CUSTOMER", "YOU" OR "YOUR" SHALL REFER TO SUCH ENTITY.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THESE TERMS, YOU MUST NOT ACCEPT THESE TERMS AND MAY NOT USE THE SERVICES.

 In consideration of the mutual promises and agreements set forth in these Terms, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged and agreed by the parties, the parties agree as follows: